LykkeCity/Trading-API/source/includes/_api_usage.md

 Read more about `gRPC framework`: [https://grpc.io/](https://grpc.io/)

-A useful tool for manual gRPC API requests: [BloomRPC](https://github.com/uw-labs/bloomrpc)
+A useful tool for manual gRPC API requests:

+* [BloomRPC](https://github.com/uw-labs/bloomrpc) - UI tool to interact with gRPC servers
+* [grpcurl](https://github.com/fullstorydev/grpcurl) - a command-line tool that lets you interact with gRPC servers

 **API Endpoint**: